timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 - `dev` the package and `add` the [ModuleDocstrings.jl](https://github.com/JuliaDocs/ModuleDocstrings.jl) package
 -  Because it's possible to "attach" a docstring from inside the module itself, we should do one last check: load your chosen package at the `julia>` prompt and check for a module docstring directly (e.g., `using SomePackage` followed by `?SomePackage`).
 If you see nothing, you can be sure it lacks a module docstring.
 (If you see one, choose a different package.)
 - use `ModuleDocstrings` to generate a "starter" docstring for your package.
 Read the documentation for `ModuleDocstrings` to find out how.
-- open the package in VS Code, create a new branch, edit the new docstring until you are happy with it, stage, commit, and submit!
+- open the package in VS Code, create a new branch, edit the new docstring until you are happy with it, stage, and commit.
+  When you commit, the commit message could be short (e.g., "Add an overall module docstring"), but when you write the PR description, be sufficiently verbose that you explain to the maintainer what this is about.
+A nice demo showing what before and after look like for `?SomePackage` is probably the easiest way to persuade a maintainer that this is the kind of change xe wants.
+Submit your PR!
+- Check in on the PR every once in a while (at least daily initially, longer intervals if it languishes for a while) and respond to any feedback you get.
+(Make sure you have notifications turned on for your GitHub account.)
+If it goes for a prolonged period (say, more than a couple weeks) and its lack of attention is causing you problems, it's fine to make a post like "Friendly bump!" just to generate a notification to remind the maintainer of your PR.